hotwax/oms-documentation/user-manuals/import-app/inventory.md

      | Facility ID         | Identifies the specific facility associated with the product.|

 `Shopify Product SKU` field is the default product identifier but users can choose the preferred product identifier from the options in the dropdown menu.
-HotWax Commerce supports the following product identifiers
+HotWax Commerce supports the following product identifiers.

 | Field                        | Description                                                             |
 |-----------------------------|-------------------------------------------------------------------------|